j-ochmann/astro/src/content/docs/design_patterns/creational/builder.md

 ---
 id: builder
-title: Builder
+title: "Object Creational: Builder"
 sidebar:
+  label: Builder
   order: 2
 category: Creational
 goF: 2
 tags: ["cpp", "java", "python"]
 ---
-# Object Creational: Builder (VS Code!!!)

 ## Intent

 Separate the construction of a complex object from its representation so that the same construction process can create different representations.